 We want to be ready when the Lord asks—for He will ask.
 He said to John the Revelator, “To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne.”
 The Lord is so gracious.

-Simon Schama, creator of the television program A History of Britain, believes that the study of history should be an inquiry of the past, not an inaccurate representation of events.
-In order to preserve the truth of history, he explains different tactics he utilizes to maintain historical integrity.
+The study of history should be an inquiry of the past, not an inaccurate representation of events in order to preserve the truth of history.

 The properties of physical light teach us about spiritual light and truth.
 By working toward the objectives of BYU, we can bring more light to the world.